 Creating the ZOTT Parent Experience

-We decided to interview parents of children who had recently spent 24 hours hospitalized (at any hospital) to learn more about their general device usage and how devices were used in the hospital.
-We wanted to know where ZOTT might fit in to their experience and how the family handled digital devices.
+I created a screener, recruited participants and scheduled four parents of children who had recently spent 24 hours hospitalized (at any hospital) to learn more about their general device usage and how devices were used during the hospital stay.
+In my hour-long interviews with each of them, I found:

 Staff also reported that if a parent is interested in ZOTT, the platform gets more use by the child.

 We pivoted our project focus towards the parent experience.
 We anticipated that this would relieve the burden of introduction from the staff and we could increase platform engagement by turning parents into advocates.
 ZOTT agreed that this new direction was valid and supported our shift in direction.

 New goal: Develop an onboarding experience and features for parents

 To learn the best practices for designing digital device experiences for families, I researched academic literature around joint media engagement and emerging understandings about productive usage.
 I also interviewed experts from GoNoodle, a children’s entertainment platform promoting health, and leading researchers in game design and children from UCI.